yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/web-management-console-starting.markdown

 weight: 200
 ---

+{%comment%}
+**Reviews the different deployment option of the web management console**
 {% summary %}Reviews the different deployment option of the web management console{% endsummary %}

-# Overview
+{%endcomment%}

 The Management Console is a web application which was designed to enable users to quickly understand the state of a running data grid cluster and monitor the running components, i.e. physical hosts, JVMs and deployed processing units.

-In terms of functionality, it does not replace the existing Java-based GUI (the GigaSpaces Management Center), but rather augments it and provides a lightweight alternative for monitoring a running cluster without the need to install the GigaSpaces XAP runtime and run the standalone Java-based user interface.
+In terms of functionality, it does not replace the existing Java-based GUI (the XAP Management Center), but rather augments it and provides a lightweight alternative for monitoring a running cluster without the need to install the GigaSpaces XAP runtime and run the standalone Java-based user interface.

-The management console web application is located under `GigaSpaces root/tools/gs-webui`.
+The management console web application is located under `XAP root/tools/gs-webui`.
 This directory contains the web application itself (in the form of a standard JEE `.war` file), and a launcher library and shell scripts used to start in standalone mode (see below).
 The management console web application can be started in one of the following ways:

-# Starting the Management Console Web Application in Standalone Mode
+### Starting the Management Console Web Application in Standalone Mode

 This is the simplest way to run the management console web application.
 Simply click the `gs-webui.sh(bat)` script to start a Jetty web container with the management console web application running within it.
 Once started, there's no need to deploy or perform any additional steps.